mint-ui/docs/src/pages/en2/loadmore.md

 ```
 The only difference is that after all data are fetched, you can set `bottom-all-loaded` to `true` so that `bottom-method` will not run any more.

+The ratio between the distance that your finger moves and the distance that the component actually scrolls can be defined using `distance-index`, whose default value is 2。

 ## Custom HTML templates

 You can customize the top and bottom DOM using an HTML template